robsann/ElasticStackLab/procedure.md

             PS> cd elastic-agent-8.8.2-windows-x86_64
             PS> .\elastic-agent.exe install --url=https://172.16.1.101:8220 --enrollment-token=<token> --insecure
             ```
-    4. **Agent enrollment confirmed**
+    4. **Agent enrolment confirmed**
         1. Click on **View enrolled agents**.
-- **NOTE**: After restarting the Ubuntu Server and accessing Kibana again, the Fleet Server will appear offline and you will have to restart it using the following command:
+- **NOTE**: After restarting the Ubuntu Server and accessing Kibana again, the Fleet Server will appear offline, and you will have to restart it using the following command:
     ```
     $ sudo elastic-agent restart
     ```